Microtis arenaria: Taxonomy and naming

 Microtis arenaria was first formally described in 1840 by John Lindley and the description was published in The Genera and Species of Orchidaceous Plants.
 The specific epithet (arenaria) is a Latin word meaning "sandy".

 Distribution and habitat

-The notched onion orchid is widespread and common in south-eastern New South Wales, throughout Victoria, Tasmania and south-eastern South Australia.
+The pale onion orchid is widespread and common in south-eastern New South Wales, throughout Victoria, Tasmania and south-eastern South Australia.
 It grows in a range of habitats from sandhills to rocky inland outcrops but is most common in coastal sand.
+Microtis arenaria also occurs on the North Island of New Zealand.